awssecwestafrica/Bank-App-Challange/README.md

 !!
 Please ensure you have node installed in your system and if you dont use this link to https://kinsta.com/blog/how-to-install-node-js/

-3 - Then type 'npm istall' this will install all the needed dependences for the project
+3 - Then type 'npm install' this will install all the needed dependences for the project

 4 - Then type 'npm start' this will start on development mode.
 Open http://localhost:3000 to view it in the browser.